akakzia/gangstr/README.md

 To reproduce the results, you need a machine with **24** cpus.

+**Simulated Social Partner**

+The _HME_ interaction protocol relies on a simulated social partner that possesses a model of the agent's learned and learnable skills.
+We represent this knowledge with a semantic graph of connected configurations.
+This graph is already generated and available under the _graph/_ folder.

 **Training GANGSTR**

 | Social Partner Strategy  | ID          |